Sunderland Prize for Neuroscience

 - Anatomy and Neuroscience

-The Department of Anatomy and Neuroscience administers three Majors and has made available a prize to the top student in each.
-In each case, the prize is awarded to the student with the highest aggregate mark across the four subjects that comprise the Major.
+The Department of Anatomy and Physiology administers four Majors and has made available a prize to the top student in each.
+The Sunderland Prize is awarded to the highest achieveing student in the Neuroscience Major.

 Disclaimer: The benefit amount for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.